Hugh Fearnley-Whittingstall: River Cottage

 In 2007, Fearnley-Whittingstall presented, River Cottage: Gone Fishing, a short series that is the concept's 10th overall, in which he examines some of the lesser-known fish to be caught around the British Isles.
-From 2008, he filmed magazine-style food programmes, produced at River Cottage HQ, based on the seasonal themes.
-River Cottage Spring ran from 28 May 2008 to 25 June 2008 on Channel 4, and in one of the episodes, Fearnley-Whittingstall demonstrated his "holistic" approach to cooking by teaching a vegetarian how to slaughter, prepare, and cook lamb.

 In late 2008, River Cottage Autumn was broadcast from 16 October to 6 November 2008.
 In one of the autumnal episodes, Fearnley-Whittingstall, together with his friend, John, embarks on a mission to catch crustaceans at a nearby beach with the use of pots.
 The pair seek to catch prawns, crabs and lobsters, in addition to the blue velvet swimming crab that is commonly found at the particular coastal location where they are based.
 On 19 October 2009, a new series of four episodes aired on Channel 4: River Cottage – Winter's on the Way.
 In one of the episodes from the winter series, Fearnley-Whittingstall captures, prepares, and cooks rabbits that he finds on his property and introduces viewers to salsify; according to the host, salsify was popular during the Victorian era.

 New River Cottage

 In September 2010, a new series of River Cottage episodes, entitled River Cottage Every Day, commenced.
 The series encouraged viewers to cook from scratch more frequently and was accompanied by a book of the same name.

 In autumn 2011, a new series, River Cottage Veg, was launched and is based on Fearnley-Whittingstall's developed awareness regarding the problematic way in which meat is produced and consumed in the modern era.
 During the series, the food activist addresses the challenge that he defines in the series' first episode: "A whole summer without flesh".
 Fearnley-Whittingstall explains further: "In the weeks ahead, I'll be expanding my vegetable horizons, seeking out new flavours and textures, and cooking up a whole raft of vegetable dishes with the same excitement and gusto that I've always bestowed on meat and fish."
 A new series of River Cottage, entitled Hugh's Three Good Things, aired on Channel 4 in December 2012.

 Accompanied by a cookbook, the series was based on the notion that a great meal can be prepared from gathering three good ingredients; in the first episode, Fearnley-Whittingstall uses beetroot, egg, and anchovies to make an open sandwich.
 He also competed against guest chefs in each episode and viewers were invited to challenge the television host with a superior recipe.
 In 2012, he presented River Cottage: Three Go Mad a three-episode series inviting various British TV personalities to River Cottage and teaching them how to cook.